christopheml/aoc2018/README.md

 into a ugly hack.

 This is definitely an implementation I need to rework when I get a clearer view of what idiomatic Kotlin is.

+### Day 5

+Back to a simple problem with another regular twist from advent of code: the performance issue in part 2.

+I started with a very straightforward implementation with - hold your breath - a massive regular expression.
+Since I was too lazy to write it by hand, I generated it and repeatedly removed the first match from the chain until the chain didn't change in size, which was super efficient in developer time and super inefficient in cpu time.

+I was pretty sure that could hit me in the face for part 2 and sure enough I got slapped, with the implementation running for several minutes before spitting out a fortunately correct result.

+Taking time to really think about the problem in a more subtle way, I ended up with a stack-based implementation that runs at a satisfying speed.